shubshres/CarRentalDatabase/README.md

 ![](screenshots/req2/pic1.png)

-The information about the new customer is added to the database
+The information about the new vehicle is added to the database

 ![](screenshots/req2/pic2.png)

+### Requirement 3:

+Add all the information about a new rental reservation.

+This finds a free vehicle of the appropriate type and category for a specific rental period.
+Assumed that the customer has the right to either pay at the order or return date.